QC20/Haptic-Game-For-The-Blind/README.md

 # Haptic Game for the Blind

 ```
-// Representation of a game map level design.
-0 represents the level path.
+// Representation of a game map-level design.
+// 0 represents the level path.
 1-5 is increasing vibration intensity as you get further away from the desired path

 const int numRows = 25;  // Number of rows in the map
 const int numCols = 25;  // Number of columns in the map